CaioCeretta/udemy-chad-spring-boot/02-spring-core/section2-comments.md

       ○ @Scope(ConfigurableBeanFactory.SCOPE_PROTOTYPE) and @Scope("prototype") are basically the same thing, however, the first approach is more safe against typing errors and more used in bigger projects

+  ## Lesson 26 - Java Config Bean - Overview

+    ● Configuring beans with java code

+      ○ This will introduce a new coach, such as a swim coach ■ This implementation won't use any special annotation, such as the @Component annotation, and instead we are going to configure this via Java code

+      ○ Development process

+        ■ Create a @Configuration class
+        ■ Define @Bean method to configure the bean
+        ■ Inject the bean into the controller

+      ○ Steps to create this java class

+        1 - Create a Java class and annotate as @Configuration

+          ```java

+            // imports and package

+            @Configuration
+            public class SportConfig {
+              ...
+            }

+          ```

+            .
+The @Configuration annotation says that this is a configuration class for configuring Spring using our custom approach

+        2 - Define a @Bean method to configure the bean

+          ```java

+            //package and imports

+            @Configuration
+            public class SportConfig {

+              @Bean
+              public Coach swimCoach() {
+                return new SwimCoach();
+              }
+            }

+          ```

+          .
+This new @Bean annotation returns an instance of SwimCoach, so we are manually constructing the object and returning it to the given caller
+          .
+The bean id defaults to the method name, meaning that the bean id is swimCoach

+        3 - Inject the bean into our controller

+          ```java

+            //package and imports

+            @RestController
+            public class DemoController {

+              private Coach myCoach

+              public DemoController(@Qualifier("swimCoach") Coach theCoach)
+                System.out.println("In constructor: " + getClass().getSimpleName());
+                myCoach = theCoach
+            }
+          ```

+          .
+We can notice here that in the qualifier it injects the newly created bean id .
+We use the default bean id based on the method name on that bean annotation

+      ○ Use case for @Bean

+        ■ We may wonder...
+          □ Using the "new" keyword... is that it?
+          □ Why not just annotate the class with @Component?

+        ■ It can be used to make an existing third-party class available to Spring Framework □ In these scenarios, we may not have access to the source code of third-party class □ However, we would like to use the third-party class as a Spring Bean

+        ■ Therefore, we want to take a given data outside of a third-party class and make that class available as a Spring Bean, in this is the main motivation for using the @Bean annotation

+      ○ Real world project example

+        ■ One project that the instructor worked on, made use of AWS to store documents □ AWS has this feature called "Amazon Simple Storage Service (Amazon S3) □ S# is a cloud-based storage system for storing PDF documents, images, etc

+        ■ He wanted to make use of the AWS S3 client as a Spring bean in the app □ Therefore, to have the ability to communicate with the cloud on the code to store/retrieve documents

+        ■ The AWS S3 client code is part of the AWS SDK □ He could'nt modify the AWS SDK source code because it comes as a JAR file or Maven dependency □ Can't simply add the component annotation to their code □ However, we can configure it as a Spring bean using @Bean

+        ■ Configure AWS S3 Client using @Bean

+          □ For the Bean java class

+          ```java
+              // package and imports

+              @Configuration
+              public class DocumentsConfig {

+                @Bean
+                public S3Client remoteClient() {
+                  //Create an S3 client to connect to AWS S3
+                  ProfileCredentialProvider credentialProvider = ProfileCredentialProvider.create();
+                  Region region = S3Client.builder()
+                  S3Client s3client = S3Client.builder()
+                                      .region(region)
+                                      .credentialProvider(credentialProvider)
+                                      .build();

+                  return S3Client;

+                }

+              }
+          ```

+          □ Component that uses this new bean

+            ```java
+              // package and imports

+              @Component
+              public class DocumentService {
+                private S3Client s3Client;

+                public DocumentsService(S3Client theS3Client) {
+                  s3Client = theS3Client
+                }
+              }

+            ```

+          □ So basically, when our app starts, it scans the @Configuration class, runs the @Bean method remoteClient() and registers its return value — an S3Client instance — in the SP as a bean named "remoteClient".
+Then, when it creates the @Component `DocumentService`, it sees that the constructor needs an S3Client, searches the container for a matching bean, finds the one created by remoteClient(), and automatically injects that same object into `S3Client`

+      ■ Store our document in S3 using a service

+      ```java

+      // package and imports

+      @Component
+      public class DocumentService {

+        private S3Client s3Client;

+        public DocumentService(S3Client theS3Client) {
+          s3client = theS3Client
+        }

+        public void processDocument(Document theDocument) {
+          // get the document input stream and file size...

+          //Store document in AWS3
+          //Create a put request for the object
+          PutObjectRequest putObjectRequest = PutObjectRequest.builder()
+                      .bucket(bucketName)
+                      .key(subDirectory + "/" + fileName)
+                      .ACL(ObjectCannedACL.BUCKET_OWNER_FULL_CONTROL).build();

+          // perform the pubObject operation to AWS s3... using our autowired bean
+          s3Client.putObject(putObjectRequest, RequestBody.fromInputStream(fileInputStream, contentLength));
+        }

+      }

+      ```

+      ○ Wrap Up

+        ■ We could use the Amazon S3 Client in our Spring application ■ The Amazon S3 Client class was not originally annotated with @Component
+        ■ However, we configured the S3 Client as a Spring Bean using @Bean ■ It is now a Spring Bean and we can inject it into other services of our application

+        ■ Make an existing third-party class available to Spring framework

+  ## Lesson 27 - Java Config Bean - Code

+    ● Move to the intellij editor, do the usual housekeeping and implement what we have just explained